freedomofpress/dangerzone/INSTALL.md

 > - Ubuntu: We follow upstream support with an extra cutoff date.
 No support for
 >   versions prior to the second oldest LTS release.
 > - Fedora: We follow upstream support
-> - Debian: current stable, oldstable and LTS releases.
+> - Debian: We support the last two stable releases.

 Dangerzone is available for: